piengineering/X-keys_Linux/README.md

 Running `make install` from this directory after the software has been built will install the library.
 By default it installs the PieHid32.h header and the shared and static library files into /usr/local/.
-The install directory can be set from the configure script.
-Running:
+The set a different directory prefix, you can can run:
 ```
+    # To install in /usr/local
+    ./configure && sudo make install

+    # To install in /usr
-    ./configure -D CMAKE_INSTALL_PREFIX=/usr
+    ./configure -D CMAKE_INSTALL_PREFIX=/usr && sudo make install
 ```
-will cause the installed programs to be installed into /usr instead of /usr/local/.

 ## Usage: